 Legislative

-The National Trooper Coalition tackle a broad range of issues that are important to the law enforcement community and advance our commitment to maintaining and increasing the security of our communities, our states and the nation.
+We look forward to working with you and serving as a resource as you tackle the broad range of issues that are important to the law enforcement community and advance our commitment to maintaining and increasing the security of our communities, our states and the nation.
 NTC is committed to working with our elected leaders at all levels of government to improve relations between law enforcement and the communities we serve.
 NTC is committed to ensuring that all levels of law enforcement can benefit from federal programs to lower crime and to increase recruitment and retention of law enforcement personnel.

 Our priorities for the 118th Congress include: